Janus-france-ssa/janus-gitops/README.md

 ## Install backstage

-This repo contains the material to deploy a janus on openshift.
+This repo contains the material to deploy a Janus on OpenShift.

 ```shell
 oc apply -f gitops/ns.yaml